-(Requirement to give notice) Notice of every meeting of the directors is to be given by such means as is convenient (including by telephone or other electronic means) to each director who, to the actual knowledge of the secretary, is within Australia.
-However, notice of a meeting of the directors does not need to be given to any director who is outside Australia or who has been given special leave of absence.
+(Requirement to give notice) Notice of every meeting of the directors is to be given by such means as is convenient (including by telephone or other electronic means) to each director.
+However, notice of a meeting of the directors does not need to be given to any director who is on leave of absence approved by a majority of the other directors.